Navigating the toy aisle

 Double standards

 When a girl plays with tools or dresses up as a superhero, she’s applauded.
-Generally, parents and the public want to fight discrimination against girls and offer them every opportunity.
+Broadly speaking, parents and the general public want to fight discrimination against girls and ensure they have as many opportunities as possible.
 But to this day, reactions tend to be negative when a boy plays with a doll.

 “Some parents worry that their son will be teased,” says occupational therapist Francine Ferland.
 Others mistakenly believe that toys can influence sexual orientation.
+This belief is unfounded.
 “Sexual orientation is in no way determined or influenced by toys,” says Ferland.

 Like girls, boys benefit from being exposed to different experiences.
 “A big part of a little boy’s life is spent at home, in a domestic environment, but stereotypically masculine toys don’t prepare them for taking care of a younger sibling or sharing household chores,” says Dr. Descarries.
 “Playing with dolls can help them develop empathy and encourage them to think about others.
 These skills are essential regardless of gender.”